 - Information about the organization's main activities and GHG emissions (types of GHG produced, description of activity that causes GHG emissions) - Information about the organization and groups (list of subsidiaries and their geographic location, ownership structure, financial entities within the organization) - Details of any changes to organizational boundaries or processes during the period, including justification for the effects of these changes on emissions data - Details of joint venture agreements, outsourcing and contractor agreements, production sharing agreements, emissions rights and other legal or contractual documents that determine the organizational and operational boundaries - Documented procedures for identifying sources of emissions within the organizational and operational boundaries - Information on other assurance processes to which the systems and data are subjected (e.g., internal audit, external reviews and certifications) - Data used for calculating GHG emissions.
-This might, for example, include the following: - Energy consumption data (invoices, delivery notes, weighbridge tickets, meter readings: electricity, as pipes, steam, and hot water, etc.) - Production data (tons of material produced, kilowatts per hour of electricity produced, etc.) - Raw material consumption data for mass balance calculations (invoices, delivery notes, weighbridge tickets, etc.)
+This might, for example, include the following: - Energy consumption data (invoices, delivery notes, weighbridge tickets, meter readings: electricity, as pipes, steam, and hot water, etc.) - Production data (tons of material produced, kilowatts per hour of electricity produced, etc.)

-- Emission factors (laboratory analysis, etc.) - Description of how GHG emissions data have been calculated: - > Emission factors and other parameters used and their justification - > Assumptions on which estimations are based - Information on the measurement accuracy of meters and weighbridges (e.g., calibration records) and other measurement techniques - Equity share allocations and their alignment with financial reporting - Documentation on any GHG sources or activities excluded due to, for example, technical or cost reasons - Information gathering process - Description of the procedures and systems used to collect, document, and process GHG emissions data at the facility and organization level - A roadmap documenting files (including filenames) containing the raw activity data, intermediate processed data and final calculations - Description of quality control procedures applied (internal audits, comparison with last year's data, recalculation by second person, etc.) - Other information - > Selected consolidation approach as defined in Chapter 3 - List of (and access to) persons responsible for collecting GHG emissions data at each site and at the organizational level (name, title, e-mail, and telephone numbers) - Information on uncertainties, qualitative and, if available, quantitative.
+- Raw material consumption data for mass balance calculations (invoices, delivery notes, weighbridge tickets, etc.) - > Emission factors (laboratory analysis, etc.) - Description of how GHG emissions data have been calculated: - > Emission factors and other parameters used and their justification - > Assumptions on which estimations are based - Information on the measurement accuracy of meters and weighbridges (e.g., calibration records) and other measurement techniques - > Equity share allocations and their alignment with financial reporting - Documentation on any GHG sources or activities excluded due to, for example, technical or cost reasons - Information gathering process - Description of the procedures and systems used to collect, document, and process GHG emissions data at the facility and organization level - Description of quality control procedures applied (internal audits, comparison with last year's data, recalculation by second person, etc.) - Other information - > Selected consolidation approach as defined in Chapter 3 - List of (and access to) persons responsible for collecting GHG emissions data at each site and at the organizational level (name, title, email, and telephone numbers) - > Information on uncertainties, qualitative and, if available, quantitative.

 Appropriate documentation needs to be available to support the GHG inventory being subjected to external verification.
 Statements made by management for which no supporting documentation is available cannot be verified.
 When a reporting organization has not yet implemented systems for routinely accounting and recording GHG emissions data, an external verification is difficult and may result in the verifier being unable to issue an opinion.
-Under these circumstances, the verifiers may make recommendations

-10-8 The Public Sector Protocol is a joint LMI-WRI product. on how current data collection and collation process should be improved so that an opinion can be obtained in future years.
+Under these circumstances, the verifiers may make recommendations on how current data collection and collation process should be improved so that an opinion can be obtained in future years.
 Organizations are responsible for ensuring the existence, quality, and retention of documentation to create an audit trail of how the inventory was compiled.
 If an organization issues a specific base year against which it assesses its GHG performance, it should retain all relevant historical records to support the base-year data.
 These issues should be born in mind when designing and implementing GHG data processes and procedures.